Zytronium/aeroduel_backend/docs/API.md

 Adds a plane to the current match's waiting room.
 Returns the auth token the mobile app will use for mobile-specific requests during this match.
+Ensures the match is still in `waiting` state and the requesting `userId` matches the one associated with the given `planeId` and enforces the `maxPlayers` limit.

 **Request Body:**
 ```json